onetwothr1/ColorSpace/README.md

 ## distance
 ![d drawio](https://user-images.githubusercontent.com/83393021/174701615-1591a72e-10c5-4348-8db0-d5610f90e75f.png)

 CIE2000 Delta-E, currently one of the most widely used color difference metric, is not perfect.
 Two color pairs above have same RGB euclidean distance and look same to human eye, but the metric's difference is very huge.
-In our color space, there isn't much difference in the euclidean distances of two color pairs.
+In our color space, there isn't much difference in the Euclidean distances of two color pairs.

 <br>